nyhave/Stocks/docs/index.md

 # 📊 SmartPortfolio
+Welcome to the SmartPortfolio documentation site.
+View the code repository on [GitHub](../).

 This repository contains the early planning documents for **SmartPortfolio**, a web and mobile application aimed at helping private investors optimize their stock portfolios.

 See [VISION.md](VISION.md) for the detailed vision statement in both Danish and English.

-The documentation is also available via GitHub Pages in the `docs/` folder.

 ## Overview

 SmartPortfolio is intended to:

 - Provide an easy-to-understand portfolio overview